On the Sharp Input-Output Analysis of Nonlinear Systems under Adversarial Attacks: Main Theorems and Analysis Outline

 \subsubsection{Beyond the Zero Past State and Approximation Effect}

 In general, $\bm{x}_t^{(\tau)}$ in \eqref{relationshipphi} is nonzero since $\|x_{t-\tau}\|_2\neq 0$ (see Lemma \ref{separation}).
-Moreover, we inevitably face a nonzero approximation error vector $\bm{\epsilon}_t$, whose magnitude depends on the expressiveness of the chosen basis functions.
+Moreover, we may face a nonzero approximation error vector $\bm{\epsilon}_t$, whose magnitude depends on the expressiveness of the chosen basis functions.
 Thus, we need to extend the previous analysis in Section \ref{without} to general cases.
 From the optimality of $\hat G_T$ for the $\ell_2$-norm estimator \eqref{argmin} and the input-output mapping \eqref{relationshipphi}, we have

 where the right-hand side is the result of substituting $G^*$ into $G$ in \eqref{argmin}.
-Using the triangle inequality, we can arrive at
+Using the triangle inequality, we arrive at

 where the left-hand side turns out to be the perturbation of $\ell_2$-norm estimator without the effect of $\bm{x}_t^{(\tau)}$ and $\bm{\epsilon}_t$.
 This can be lower-bounded by using the \textit{positive constant lower bound $\Omega(T)$} of the term in \eqref{auxsuff1} constructed in the previous Section \ref{without}.
-The right-hand side is also upper-bounded by $O(T)$ due to Lemma \ref{normmax}.
+The right-hand side is also upper-bounded by $O(T)$ since disturbances and control inputs are sub-Gaussian variables (see Lemma \ref{normmax}).
 Accordingly, we can bound the estimation error $\|G^* - \hat G_T\|_F$ using \eqref{midmid} to obtain the results in Theorem \ref{main}.

-\begin{remark} We note that any $\ell_\alpha$-norm estimator with $\alpha \ge 1$ can ensure the left-hand side of \eqref{auxsuff1} remains universally positive even though $\ell_2$-norm is replaced by other norms.
+\begin{remark} We note that any $\ell_\alpha$-norm estimator with $\alpha \ge 1$ can ensure the left-hand side of \eqref{auxsuff1} remains universally positive even though the $\ell_2$-norm is replaced by other norms.
 However, the resulting estimation error bound is weaker than that of the $\ell_2$-norm estimator.
-We analyze two different cases:
+We analyze two cases:

 {\underline{Case 1} — $1 \le \alpha < 2$:} In this regime, the final estimation error bound \eqref{upperbound1} suffers from an additional multiplicative factor, at most $\sqrt{r}$.
 This arises from the inequality $\|\bm{x}_t^{(\tau)}\|_1+\|\bm{\epsilon}_t\|_1 \le \sqrt{r} (\|\bm{x}_t^{(\tau)}\|_2+\|\bm{\epsilon}_t\|_2 )$, which will appear in \eqref{midmid} and ultimately worsens the estimation error bound.